raulsenaferreira/SiMOOD/README.md

-# Repository of the paper "SiMOOD: safety SiMulation testing of Out-Of-Distribution images"
+# Repository of the paper "SiMOOD: evolutionary testing SiMulation with Out-Of-Distribution images"

 ## Usage